 De Quervain’s disease can be prevented by taking certain precautions that include:

 Are you experiencing symptoms that resemble de Quervain’s disease?
-You can learn more about de Quervain’s disease by getting in touch with our skilled plastic surgeons at Marina Del Rey Hospital.
+You can learn more about de Quervain’s disease by getting in touch with our skilled plastic surgeons at Cedars-Sinai Marina del Rey Hospital.